PastBenjay/GitHubCloneProject/README.md

 <<<<<<< HEAD
-Motification in the main branch.
+Modification in the main branch.